YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/intro.rst

 About the Tutorial
 ==================

-You’ll be creating a standalone application for each module, which we will be displayed in a screenshot in the introduction.
+You’ll be creating a standalone application for each module, which will be displayed in a screenshot in the introduction.
 The application that you create in a modules will be used as the starting point for the proceeding module.
 The idea is to build a complex and full-featured